microsoft/service-fabric-observer/Documentation/Deployment/Deployment.md

 # Deploy FabricObserver using ARM

-Like all elementary services such as monitoring, Windows update, scripts, scaling, etc. those services should be installed with the initial cluster deployment.
+Like all elementary services such as monitoring, Windows update, scripts, scaling, etc., FabricObserver should be installed with your initial Service Fabric cluster deployment.

 There are two options:
 1. Add the resource provided in the ARM template [service-fabric-observer.json](service-fabric-observer.json) in the template which also deploys the Service Fabric cluster.